Alan Tait

-Alan Victor Tait (born 2 November 1964) is a former Scottish dual-code rugby footballer, and now coach.
+Alan Victor Tait (born 2 November 1964) is a Scottish former rugby union and rugby league footballer, and now rugby union coach.
 He is a defence coach at the Super 6 side Southern Knights.
-He was previously head coach at Newcastle Falcons and a former rugby union and professional rugby league footballer.
-He played outside centre for Scotland (RU), and the British and Irish Lions.
-He played club rugby union for Kelso, Edinburgh and the Newcastle Falcons; and club rugby league for Widnes and Leeds.
+He was previously head coach at Newcastle Falcons.

+In rugby union, Tait played outside centre for Kelso, Edinburgh and the Newcastle Falcons.
+He won 27 international caps for Scotland and 2 for the British and Irish Lions.

-Tait changed codes twice in his life, once going from rugby union to rugby league, and then going the other way after union became professional during the mid-1990s.
+In 1988 he moved to Widnes in rugby league, and later played for Leeds.
+He won 14 caps for Great Britain and 4 for Scotland.

-Rugby Union
+Rugby union

-Unlike many other cross-code converts of the period, Tait had the benefit of growing up in Cumbria, where his father, Alan Senior, was playing for Workington Town.
-However, Tait played Union first and made his Test début for Scotland in the inaugural 1987 World Cup held in New Zealand where, he came on after seven minutes as a replacement in a 20–20 draw with France in Christchurch.
+Tait grew up in Cumbria, where his father, Alan Sr, was playing rugby league for Workington Town.
+Tait played rugby union first and made his Test début for Scotland in the inaugural 1987 World Cup held in New Zealand, where he came on after seven minutes as a replacement in a 20–20 draw with France in Christchurch.

-Tait played for the Reds Trial side in their match against Blues Trial on 3 January 1987.
+Tait played for the Reds trial side in their trial match against the Blues on 3 January 1987.

-Rugby League
+Rugby league

-The following year Tait switched codes to rugby league where he was to spend the next eight years playing club rugby for Widnes and Leeds, as well as representing Great Britain and Scotland.
+In 1988 Tait switched codes to rugby league and spent the next eight years playing for Widnes and Leeds.
+He represented Great Britain and Scotland.

 During the 1989–90 season, Tait played for defending champions Widnes at fullback in their 1989 World Club Challenge victory against the visiting Canberra Raiders.

 Tait won the Harry Sunderland Trophy in both 1989 and 1990.